 Don’t simply recall your experience as a teaching assistant (or whatever you did).
-Relay what the experience meant for you and how it helped you understand what a teacher actually does.
+Relay what the experience meant to you and how it helped you understand what teachers actually do.

 If you have experience of working with children in other capacities, include the details

 Maybe you were a mentor in a summer camp for children, or you ran a local youth sports team.
 It’s all relevant.
 Mention how the experience will help your career in teaching.
 If nothing else, working with children will have developed your ability to build a rapport with them.

 Draw on other professional experiences and say how they’re relevant

-Teaching calls for a wide variety of skills.
+Teaching calls for a variety of skills.
 You might have experience in managing people, working within a team or communicating across departments.
 These are all applicable, so include them and make sure to say how these skills will help you succeed as a teacher.

 Don’t forget about your subject

 Tailor your application according to the subject you hope to teach.
 This is especially important if you’re applying for secondary school training posts.
 What makes you an expert in the field?
 What are the challenges facing teachers of your subject?
 Why do you want to teach it?